 Tips for Implementing 4G for Internet RedundancyBilly McKindley

-In today’s business reliable access to the internet is your life blood, without internet you wont be able to send/receive emails and possibly be unable to process orders and run your normal operations, and if you running a phone system that’s using VoIP or SIP you will also be unable to take and receive calls which will not only annoy you and your staff, it will also prevent your customers from contacting you, which could possibly cause serious reputation damage to your brand.
+In today’s business reliable access to the internet is your lifeblood, without internet you won’t be able to send/receive emails and possibly be unable to process orders and run your normal operations, and if you running a phone system that’s using VoIP or SIP you will also be unable to take and receive calls which will not only annoy you and your staff, it will also prevent your customers from contacting you, which could possibly cause serious reputation damage to your brand.

 Given the dependence on your internet connection, you may want to consider a ‘secondary’ internet connection, this secondary connection doesn’t need to be the same specs as your primary internet connection however, it needs to be capable of supporting your critical business operations.

-One of the most cost effective secondary connections available today would be mobile 4G, the same internet your mobile phones and tablets use, depending on the carrier 4G speeds can be as fast as 100 MBps, and are very capable of supporting a handful of PC users and SIP/VoIP phones.
+One of the most cost-effective secondary connections available today would be mobile 4G, the same internet your mobile phones and tablets use, depending on the carrier 4G speeds can be as fast as 100 MBps and are very capable of supporting a handful of PC users and SIP/VoIP phones.

 The real magic happens when you have a Router that supports automatic fail-over to 4G whenever your primary internet connection goes down, this will allow for a seamless transition to 4G without interrupting your users.

-When choosing a 4G plan for use as a secondary connection, ensure that you understand how much data you consume during a month and ensure that you have enough 4G data for approx 1 week of usage, for example if your using ADSL for a primary connection and the infrastructure and phone lines are damaged, depending on your carrier you may be without your ADSL service for several days.
+When choosing a 4G plan for use as a secondary connection, ensure that you understand how much data you consume during a month and ensure that you have enough 4G data for approx 1 week of usage, for example, if your using ADSL for a primary connection and the infrastructure and phone lines are damaged, depending on your carrier you may be without your ADSL service for several days.

-When choosing a 4G service ensure that you have good coverage with that carrier and ensure that the download/upload speeds are sufficient for your requirements.
+When choosing a 4G service always ensure that you have good coverage with that carrier and ensure that the download/upload speeds are sufficient for your requirements.
 External antennas can be fitted which will dramatical increase 4G coverage, reliability and speed.

-We recommend using a post-paid 4G service with a minimum of 1 GB of data each month that will automatically add more data as its needed, pre-paid services are also an option however ensure you understand when the pre-paid credit expires and once all the data has been consumed the service will stop working.
+We recommend using a post-paid 4G service with a minimum of 1 GB of data each month that will automatically add more data as it’s needed, pre-paid services are also an option however ensure you understand when the pre-paid credit expires and once all the data has been consumed the service will stop working.

-Test, test, test and make sure to add 4G fail-over testing to your DYI Maintenance register, regular testing will help you to feel confident that your 4G fail-over is working as expected and will help to identify any minor issues, some of the most common issues we see are “Routing” and “NAT” related issues.
+Test, test, test and make sure to add 4G fail-over testing to your DIY Maintenance register, regular testing will help you to feel confident that your 4G fail-over is working as expected and will help to identify any minor issues, some of the most common issues we see are “Routing” and “NAT” related issues.

 - Routing – is normally handled by your router or firewall (and your carriers) and is used to direct the data traffic to the correct location, routes can be static or dynamic depending on your setup.